psegre/fphd/fpga/practicum/2_gates/README.md

 [**[Contents]**](#contents)

-In this practicum you are going to implement and debug fundamental **logic gates** such as AND, NAND, OR, NOR, XOR and XNOR as already discussed in `lab2` and `lab5`.
+In this practicum you are going to implement and debug fundamental **logic gates** such as AND, NAND, OR, NOR, XOR and XNOR as already discussed in `lab2`.
 For this purpose you will use simple **slide switches** and **general-purpose LEDs** available on the _Digilent Arty Board_.